-Lastovo is a Croatian island located on the very South of the Adriatic coast, in the municipality of the same name which is actually consisting of 46 islands of which the biggest one is called Lastovo.
-Its population is under 1000 people, so it is an island of unspoilt nature and incredible beauty, definitely preserving its authenticity while slowly opening to the tourists.
+Lastovo is a Croatian island located on the very south of the Adriatic coast, in the municipality of the same name which is actually consisting of 46 islands of which the biggest one is called Lastovo.
+Its population is under 1000 people, so it is an island of unspoiled nature and incredible beauty, definitely preserving its authenticity while slowly opening to the tourists.
 Moreover, Lastovo is a Nature park, therefore, an ideal resort for those searching for a peaceful and relaxing vacation in nature.

 Lastovo island has all the characteristics of the Mediterranean climate, winters are mild and moist while summers are long and dry.
 It is one of the sunniest islands in the Adriatic with around 2700 hours of sun per year.
 During the summer, temperatures go above 25°C, sometimes above 30°C, and the sea goes up to 27°C. During the coldest winter days, temperatures are around 7-8°C.